troussil/convergents/README.md

 Introduction of programming best practices in c++ through the learning of different knowledges and skills :

-* Oriented object programming and design patterns :
+* Generic and oriented object programming.
+* Design patterns.
 * Building Makefile.
 * Automatic testing.